 Tuscany is known for the excellent red wines but few know this small region called San Gimignano where it is also produced an exceptional white wine named Vernaccia.
 This is a dry wine, not very aromatic but with great structure.

-San Gimignano is the region for you if you like white wines more than reds.
+San Gimignano is the right region for you if you like white wines more than reds.
 Since the wine region lies very close to Chianti Classico usually I suggest sharing the wine day tour among both the regions.
 We could stop in a winery in Chianti Classico to enjoy the reds and then we drive to San Gimignano to enjoy this great white wine.

 What to expect